yuriresende1/Doefacil/README.md

 Doefacil is an online donation site that was developed by me and 3 colleagues during the 3rd period of the College of Systems Analysis and Development at Univiçosa - Viçosa MG.
 The main idea is to register users to receive donations, register users to make donations and also register charitable institutions to further increase the collection of donations through the site.
-Below is a link presenting the entire site and its functionalities.
+Below there is a link presenting the entire site and its functionalities.

 LINK >>>  https://youtu.be/ouowvAe_4kY